Updated October 2021: Knowing how to write a B2B case study is one of those crucial skills every B2B SaaS marketing team needs to nail.

 Readers want to hear from your customers whether they recommend your service, and why.
 The quotes you highlight should be specific and resonant, with detail that brings them to life.
 Feature testimonials as pull quotes in your design, and include a headshot of your customer to make it personal—and trustworthy.

-6. Don’t let a lack of statistics stop you in your tracks
+6. Don’t let a lack of metrics stop you in your tracks

-Statistics are a surefire way to measure success in a B2B SaaS case study.
+Metrics are a surefire way to measure success in a B2B SaaS case study.
 Hard numbers are objective, reliable and convincing.
-But, you may not always have statistics to tell your story.
+But, you may not always have metrics to tell your story.
 We’ll walk you through how to write a SaaS case study without them.

 First, lead with your best quote.
 Social proof can be just as powerful as numbers.
 Describe a clear before and after the experience—for example, time or money saved.
 Have your customers explain what your service has meant to their business.
 List a few benefits (infographics come in handy here).